johnhutch/FOODweek/README.md

 * hit enter after the guard prompt to start it running
 * begin work to see errors as you change things

-# Things we will eventually cover:

-* Ruby version: 2.3.1
+# Info we still need to add here

-* System dependencies:
+* System dependencies: how to not get stymied installing nokogiri or readline on mac

-* Configuration:

-* Database creation:
+* Configuration: how figaro grabs environment variables from heroku and set them up so your dev environment works

-* Database initialization
+* Database creation and init: what's in the db seeds

-* How to run the test suite... super suite.
+* Running the test suite with guard

-* Services (job queues, cache servers, search engines, etc.)
+* Utilizing best TDD practices

-* Deployment instructions
+* Heroku deployment instructions

-* What we want on our pizza